Medically reviewed by Drugs.com. Last updated on Mar 24, 2022.

 - Loss of automatic movements.
 You may have a decreased ability to perform unconscious movements, including blinking, smiling or swinging your arms when you walk.

 - Speech changes.
 You may speak softly, quickly, slur or hesitate before talking.
 Your speech may be more of a monotone rather than have the usual inflections.

 - Writing changes.
 It may become hard to write, and your writing may appear small.

 See your doctor if you have any of the symptoms associated with Parkinson's disease — not only to diagnose your condition but also to rule out other causes for your symptoms.

 In Parkinson's disease, certain nerve cells (neurons) in the brain gradually break down or die.
 Many of the symptoms are due to a loss of neurons that produce a chemical messenger in your brain called dopamine.
-When dopamine levels decrease, it causes abnormal brain activity, leading to signs of Parkinson's disease.
+When dopamine levels decrease, it causes abnormal brain activity, leading to impaired movement and other symptoms of Parkinson's disease.

 The cause of Parkinson's disease is unknown, but several factors appear to play a role, including:

-Your genes.
-Researchers have identified specific genetic mutations that can cause Parkinson's disease, but these are uncommon except in rare cases with many family members affected by Parkinson's disease.
+Genes.
+Researchers have identified specific genetic mutations that can cause Parkinson's disease.
+But these are uncommon except in rare cases with many family members affected by Parkinson's disease.